dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/performance/perf-whitepaper.md

 #### 3.2.3       Test Metrics demonstrating query plan caching performance

 To demonstrate the effect of query plan caching on your application's performance, we performed a test where we executed a number of Entity SQL queries against the Navision model.
 See the appendix for a description of the Navision model and the types of queries which were executed.
 In this test, we first iterate through the list of queries and execute each one once to add them to the cache (if caching is enabled).
 This step is untimed.
 Next, we sleep the main thread for over 60 seconds to allow cache sweeping to take place; finally, we iterate through the list a 2nd time to execute the cached queries.
-Additionally, he SQL Server plan cache is flushed before each set of queries is executed so that the times we obtain accurately reflect the benefit given by the query plan cache.
+Additionally, the SQL Server plan cache is flushed before each set of queries is executed so that the times we obtain accurately reflect the benefit given by the query plan cache.

 ##### 3.2.3.1       Test Results